Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 September 2024 00.21.16 UTC
+- WIB: Senin, 16 September 2024 01.30.32 UTC
-- WITA: Senin, 16 September 2024 01.21.16 UTC
+- WITA: Senin, 16 September 2024 02.30.32 UTC
-- WIT: Senin, 16 September 2024 02.21.16 UTC
+- WIT: Senin, 16 September 2024 03.30.32 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: technology
+Kategori: attitude